‘This Is Us’: Gerald McRaney Reveals If Dr. K Will Return For Season 2

 This Is Us fans have a soft spot for Dr. K. The kind-hearted obstetrician, played by veteran actor Gerald McRaney, was a pivotal part of the first season of the hit NBC drama, delivering of the most epic lines in the pilot episode when he advised grieving father Jack Pearson (Milo Ventimiglia) to find a way to make lemonade out of the sourest lemons life has to offer.

-That piece of advice prompted a distraught Jack to convince his wife Rebecca (Mandy Moore) that they should adopt an abandoned newborn after losing one of their triplets during childbirth.
+That piece of advice prompted a distraught Jack to convince his wife, Rebecca (Mandy Moore), that they should adopt an abandoned newborn after losing one of their triplets during childbirth.
 The couple ultimately named their three newborn babies Kevin, Kate, and Kyle after Dr. K. (Kyle’s name was later changed to Randall after a poetry book written by Dudley Randall, at the suggestion of his birth father.)

-The bulk of This Is Us Season 1 episode “The Big Day” was even devoted to McRaney’s character and his backstory when viewers got to see the widower in the hours leading up to his arrival at the hospital to deliver the Pearson triplets.
+The bulk of This Is Us Season 1 episode, “The Big Day,” was even devoted to McRaney’s character and his backstory when viewers got to see the widower in the hours leading up to his arrival at the hospital to deliver the Pearson triplets.
 With appearances in five episodes last season, Dr. K is as much a part of This Is Us as any of the main characters are.

 Now, at age 70, Gerald McRaney has been awarded his first-ever Emmy Award as Outstanding Guest Actor in a Drama Series for the role of Dr. Nathan Katowski.
 According to Deadline, during his acceptance speech at the Creative Arts Emmys ceremony, McRaney thanked This Is Us creator Dan Fogelman for writing “such a beautiful show,” and director Ken Olin for directing the nominated episode “The Big Day.”
 Gerald also thanked the entire This Is Us cast, especially Ventimiglia and Moore, whom he said are “simultaneously my colleagues and my masters.”